We’re sharing 5 Steps to Creating an Easy Fall Mantel today!

-Creating an Easy Fall Mantel
+Creating an Easy Fall Mantel…

-I want it to feel like fall in our home though, which is why I continue to make an intentional choice to add festive touches throughout.
-That way, we can enjoy the best of both worlds without a lot of extra fuss or time.
+I want it to feel like Fall in our home though, which is why I continue to make an intentional choice to add festive touches sprinkled here and there in the commonly used areas of the house.

 Step 1: Start Fresh

 Make sure whatever style you choose to use on the mantel it’s consistent with the style and color palette you’re using in the rest of your home.

-Step 2: Visually Divide Your Mantel into Thirds
+Step 2: Visually Divide Your Mantel Into Thirds

 Begin by decorating the center portion with something substantial like a piece of art, architectural salvage, an old window, a wreath…you get the idea.